 - C2000 Bachelor of Information Technology

-Students in this course can complete the minor or the extended major by using 24 points of their free electives or, where relevant, prescribed FIT electives.*
+If you are in this course you can complete the extended major by using 24 points of your free electives or, where relevant, prescribed FIT electives.*

-Students in other single bachelor's degrees may be eligible to complete the minor or major by using 24 or 48 points of their free electives.
+If you are in other single bachelor's degrees you may be eligible to complete the minor or major by using 24 or 48 points of your free electives.

 Successful completion of the minor or major can be counted towards meeting the requirements for the Bachelor of Information Technology component in the following double degrees:*